The Difficulty with "Assume Best Intentions"

 Let me offer and example that I sometimes give in workshops.
 If a colleague stomps on my foot really hard, and her first reaction is for me to not hold her accountable because she says "oh no-- I'm not a foot stomper!", then the likely result will be that I lose trust in her and stay away from her (and rightly so).
 She's just made it all about her, her intentions, and her not wanting to view herself as a bad person.
 From my perspective, this is someone to stay away from-- she doesn't care about my experience nearly as much as she cares about her self-image as a "good person."
 Alternatively, if she instead says to me -- "I'm sorry, I see that I hurt you.
 How can I help?" the possibilities immediately become different.

 Applied to anti-oppression work, if this person has said something to me that I find hurtful, there is a world of difference between the response "Oh I didn't mean it that way" and "I see that landed badly-- can you please tell me more about why so that I can avoid doing that in the future?"
 This is a moment of possibility- for the building of relationship, for the cultivation of trust.
-Next time, I might say, "Hey, can I share the impact of what you just said?" specifically because I now trust her.
+Next time, I might feel enough trust in the relationship to say, "Hey, can I share the impact of what you just said?" specifically because I now trust her.

 Intention is important, of course-- and, for the creation of relationships, and for the fostering and building of trust, accountability for impact is absolutely key.